ebzzry/ebzzry.github.io/en/fkd/tmux.md

 bind @ setw synchronize-panes
 ```

-This binds several keys to detach the current session, select a session from a tree chooser.
+This binds several keys to detach the current session, and select a session from a tree chooser.
 The
 <kbd>C-z @</kbd> key enables multiple panes in one window, to receive the same keyboard input.
-This is very
+This
-useful when troubleshooting remote connections simultaneously.
+is very useful when troubleshooting remote connections simultaneously.

 ### <a name="sourcing">Sourcing</a>